mhinz/vim-galore/README.md

 list.
 Most of the time the issue won't be resolved at this time and you'll have to further investigate.

-Often plugin updates introduce new/changed/faulty behaviour.
+Plugins often introduce new/changed/faulty behaviour.
+E.g. if it happens on saving, check `:verb au BufWritePost` to get a list of potential culprits.

 If you're using a plugin manager, comment them out until you find the culprit.

 Issue is still not resolved?
 If it's not a plugin, it must be your other settings, so maybe your options or autocmds etc.